-Table Base Information Population Approach Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 3.1: Pipeline assets 3.1.a.1 Other non- depreciable pipeline assets Actual SAP Other non-depreciable pipeline assets - SAP TB Amounts have been extracted from VicHub's Trial Balances for the reporting period and include GL accounts such as accrued receivables, inventories, deferred tax assets and amounts due from related parties.
+Table Name Base Inf Base Information Source Methodology Assumptions Reference Item Actual / Estimate methodology Assumptions Business combination uplift schedule and input from a subject matter expert who assisted in the categorisation of these adjustments into the template categories.
+Other non-depreciable pipeline assets - SAP TB Amounts have been extracted from VicHub's Trial Balances for the reporting period and include GL accounts such as accrued receivables, inventories, deferred tax assets and amounts due from related parties.
 SAP has functionality that records and identifies any transactions from related parties to VicHub, known as trading partner.
-Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other non-depreciable pipeline assets'.
+Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater than the payable amount the net amount was reported in 'Other non-depreciable pipeline assets'.
 Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other non-depreciable pipeline assets' in the template.
-VicHub has a legally-enforceable right to set off the recognised amounts and VicHub intends either to settle on a net basis or realise the asset and settle the liability simultaneously.
+VicHub has a legally- enforceable right to set off the recognised amounts and VicHub intends either to settle on a net basis or realise the asset and settle the liability simultaneously.
 In accordance with accounting standards VicHub has netted off deferred tax assets and liabilities in its Balance Sheet.
-N/A Table 3.1: Pipeline assets 3.1.b Inventories, Deferred tax assets, Other assets Actual SAP VicHub's Inventories, deferred tax assets and other assets are not shared assets, they form part of Pipeline Assets and are reported on the row 'Other non-depreciable N/A